khubabshams/endorse-plus/README.md

 </details>

 ## [Jigsaw Validator](https://jigsaw.w3.org/css-validator/)  <!-- omit from toc -->
-The Jigsaw of the W3 Organisation was used to validate the CSS code and discovered issue was resolved.
+The Jigsaw of the W3 Organisation was used to validate the CSS code and discovered the issue was resolved.

 <details>
   <summary>Home Page</summary>